obiba/rock-doc/rest/packages.rst

    :reqheader Accept: ``*/*``
    :resheader Content-Type: ``application/json``
    :statuscode 200: Server is alive and functional.
+   :statuscode 401: User is not authenticated.
+   :statuscode 403: User does not have the appropriate role for this operation.
    :statuscode 500: Package list could not be retrieved, when R server is not running for instance.

 Update